juliendoutre/beagle/doc/report.md

 We use object oriented programming to maintain consistency between the data structures we manipulate and their behaviors.

 ![classes diagram](./img/classes_beagle.png)

+#### `collection.py`

+Classes related to the import, reading and processing of collection's file.

+`Document` enables to load the content of a single file to retrieve its tokens.
+It keeps track of its path so it can be given as an output to the user later on, and assigns it an integer id for internal use.
+Then it defines several methods to operate on the tokens, such as:
+- filtering them with a stop words list
+- lemmatize them
+and get metadata about them:
+- the document vocabulary (set of distincts tokens)
+- term frequencies (counter of occurences for each term)
+- term positions (dictionnary storing for each term its frequency and a list of its positions in the document)
+- stats (dictionnary storing: the maximum frequency among the terms frequencies, their sum, the number of unique terms in the document)

+Since the collection is divided in subdirectories, we introduced an intermediate level of abstraction called a `Shard`, corresponding to all the files in a subdirectory. `Shard` enables to list all the files in its path, and store them as a list of `Document` objects.
+It can then load, filter and lemmatize all of them, get their overall vocabulary, compute stats about them (see class `Stats`) and finally build a reverse index on them (see class `InvertedIndex`).

+Finally, `Collection` is the overall object that operates on a list of shards.
+It can indeed list the subdirectories in its path to construct a list of `Shard`, load them and perform the same computation they can, but on all the shards, so on all the documents.
+It can also load a stop words list from a JSON file, and finally build a `DocIndex` that maps documents id to their path (see `DocIndex`).

+#### `stats.py`

+Classes enabling to compute, save and load collection's statistics.

+`Stats` stores in a dictionnary, the number of documents in the collection, andl their statistics:
+- the document vocabulary (set of distincts tokens)
+- term frequencies (counter of occurences for each term)
+- term positions (dictionnary storing for each term its frequency and a list of its positions in the document) It has a method to be saved as a `json` file.
+Its `update` method allows to merge two `Stats` objects.
+It is used by the `Collection` object : when it needs to compute `Stats` for the whole collection, it get the `Stats` of every `Shard` and merge them.

+The module also contains a function that creates a `Stats` object from a JSON file.

+#### `index.py`

+Classes related to the creation of inverted indexes.

+`InvertedIndeType` is an enumeration of our supported index types.
+There are three different types:
+- `documents`: a simple list of documents ids that contains a term
+- `frequencies`: a list of documents ids that contains a term and the term occurences in each one
+- `positions`: a list of documents ids that contains a term and the term occurences in each one plus their positions

+`InvertedIndex` stores an inverted index as a dictionnary that associates one of the previously described items to each term found in the collection.
+As the `Stats` class, it can also be saved in a JSON file, and has an update method, used by the `Collection` object to merge the inverted index of all the shards in one.

+`DocIndex` stores a mapping between a file path and its id in a dictionnary.
+It can be saved as a JSON file.

+The module also contains functions that create `InvertedIndex` and `DocIndex`objects from JSON files.

+#### `search_engines.py`

+Interfaces and custom types for search engines.

+`SearchEngine` is an interface defined by one method `query` that returns for a query string a dictionnary of documents ids and a score.

+`EngineType` is an enumeration of our supported engines: binary or vectorial.

+#### `binary_search_engine.py`

+Logic to perform boolean research.

+`BinarySearchEngine` implements the `SearchEngine` interface.
+It contains internal methods to preprocess a query, construct a boolean expression tree from it, walk it and return the matching results.
+Its constructor must receive an `InvertedIndex`.

+#### `vectorial_search_engine.py`

+Logic to perform boolean research.

+`VectorialSearchEngine` implements the `SearchEngine` interface.
+It contains internal methods to compute tf-idf values for the query and documents in the collection, returning the matching results.
+Its constructir must receive an `InvertedIndex` and `Stats` about the collection.

 ## Dataset